 There is however one critical flaw that has to be addressed: Apple does not sign conversion values in SKAdNetwork.
 That effectively means that conversion values are self-reported by ad networks.
 That’s where Singular’s Secure-SKAN solution comes into play.
 Secure-SKAN is a solution where Singular as the MMP will register jointly with every partner that will be publishing your ads.
 SKAdNetwork supports this by design, and we’ve been working closely with partners and advertisers (including Apple) to validate the solution is technically equivalent and solves the trust piece.
 On the ad network side, adopting Secure-SKAN is straightforward as you essentially receive the same exact postback — however, Singular is simply forwarding it.

 When done right, the six bits of conversion values provided by SKAdNetwork can do quite a lot — including cohorts, which can be used for ROAS analysis.
 To keep ourselves honest here, six bits won’t give us the ability to report on 180-day cohorts.
 We wish it did.
 But at the same time, establishing 3-day and even 7-day cohorts provides a great foundation for optimization that takes you a whole lot closer to true LTV.

 Conversion management in SKAdNetwork is a fascinating topic, and we can’t wait to provide more details about it soon.

 By design, SKAdNetwork data is highly fragmented.
-We’ve solved a very similar problem for ad spend and ad network data, so these challenges are quite familiar.
-Then there’s also conversions – you’ll need to translate values to meaningful event information, as well as tie it all back to the right campaigns.
+We have solved a very similar problem for ad spend and ad network data, so these challenges are quite familiar.
+Then there are also conversions.
+You will need to translate values to meaningful event information.
+Then, tie it all back to the right campaigns.